 The director and staff shall be recruited, employed, assigned, evaluated, and provided in-service education in accordance with adopted board policies and without discrimination on the basis of age, color, national origin, race, sex or handicap.
 The preschool teachers will be of good character, possess adequate physical and emotional health, be equipped by education, training and/or experience for the work they are to perform and meet the requirements as prescribed in division (B) of section 3301.54 of the Revised Code.
-Three references will be on file for each staff member, including the director for all staff hired after 2009.

 Staff members, non-teaching employees and volunteers shall sign a non-guilty/non-conviction statement on the appropriate form annually.
 Each director and preschool staff member shall be examined by a licensed physician not more than 30 days before employment.
-An employee medical statement shall be on file and be available for review by the Ohio Department of Education.
+An employee medical statement shall be on file and be available for review by the Ohio Department of Children & Youth.
 The medical statements may be provided by a physician, a physician's assistant, a clinical nurse specialist or a certified nurse.
 The preschool staff members of the Fort Recovery preschool will periodically submit an updated physical.

-Staff members' benefits and salary notice are available through our administration office.
+Staff members' benefits and salary notice are available through the administration office.
 Staff members are given a work calendar each year of scheduled workdays.